arielgarmendia/arch_migration_ADRs/README.md

 In both cases the backend could be using specific *MVC* data and operations such as *ViewBag*, *ViewModel* and/or *ViewData* structures, to interact with the Views and finally to bring info into he html results.
 Changing all this is an essential part of the following migration process.

+> [!Global Pros]
+> Crucial information necessary for users to succeed.

+> [!Global Cons]
+> Crucial information necessary for users to succeed.

 ### We can divide the migration solutions in two iterations:

 1. Backend: